 Today was a busy day.
-The photo session in the morning went well, we all behaved ourselves, well until the very end.
-The photo session ended with silly faces, thanks to Pasha blocking my face my silly face is perfectly hidden!
+The photo session in the morning went well.
+We all behaved, well until the very end.
+The session ended with making silly faces, thanks to Pasha blocking my face, my silly face is perfectly hidden!

-We took our seats and killed another 30 minutes looking around.
+We took our seats and killed another 30 minutes looking around until the Nutcracker started cracking.
 When the seats in front of us got filled Mina had to switch her seat with Nana so that she could see since the person in front of her was “size-advantaged!”
 PPAC is an old theater renovated some years ago to its original ornate appearance.
 It has gilded decorations on the walls and all around the stage as you will see.

-The performance was lovely, it took the audience to a fairyland for a couple of hours.
-After the performance Mina did not want to go backstage although Misha had called and invited us there after the show.
-She has a bit of a cold and did not feel up to it, so we walked back to the car and drove home.
-Now it’s the time for chocolate chip cookies, Mina and Nana are busy in the kitchen and I am waiting to receive a sample from the first batch.
-They are really good when they are warm!
+The performance was lovely.
+For a couple of hours, it took the audience to fairyland.
+After the performance, Mina did not want to go backstage, although Misha had invited us there after the show.
+She has a bit of a cold and did not feel up to it.
+We walked back to the car and drove home.

 Happy holidays to everyone.